FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 Next set the desired [snap settings](Draft_Snap.md).
 Especially for new users, conflicting snap settings are a cause of frustration.

-In image above, we have the following snap settings active:
+In image above, we have the following snap settings active   *

 -   Lock
 -   EndPoint